Kyle Kendrick: Colorado Rockies

-Kendrick signed a one-year deal with the Colorado Rockies on February 4, 2015.
+On February 4, 2015, Kendrick signed a one-year deal with the Colorado Rockies.
 He was later named the Rockies' opening-day starter for the 2015 season.
 For the season, he was 7–13 with a 6.32 ERA, and shared the major league lead in home runs given up with 33.
+He became a free agent following the season.

 Los Angeles Angels of Anaheim

 On December 31, 2015, Kendrick signed a minor league contract with the Atlanta Braves.
 In addition, Kendrick received a non-roster invite to spring training.
 He was released on March 12, 2016.
-He signed with the Los Angeles Angels of Anaheim, and spent the 2016 season with the Salt Lake Bees of the Class AAA Pacific Coast League.
+He subsequently signed with the Los Angeles Angels of Anaheim, and spent the 2016 season with the Salt Lake Bees of the Triple–A Pacific Coast League, posting a 6–5 record and 4.73 ERA with 67 strikeouts over 16 games (15 starts).
+Kendrick elected free agency after the season on November 7.

 Boston Red Sox

 On January 18, 2017, Kendrick signed a minor league contract with the Boston Red Sox.
 He received a non-roster invite to spring training, and was later placed on the Major League roster.
 Kendrick started two games for the Red Sox in May, accruing a 0–2 record and 12.96 ERA.
 The 2017 season also saw him starting 18 games for the Triple-A Pawtucket Red Sox.
 Kendrick was outrighted on June 22, and elected free agency on October 2.

 Kendrick elected retirement but after sitting out the 2018 season, he became a guest instructor at Phillies’ 2019 Spring Training.